FDA to scrutinize unproven cancer drugs after 10-year gap

 “Doctors are using these drugs and patients are receiving them with all their toxicities and without knowing whether they actually doing anything,” said Dr. Ezekiel Emanuel, a cancer specialist and bioethicist at the University of Pennsylvania.
 “We should not be in a situation where we’re endlessly uncertain.”

 The three-day meeting on drugs from Merck, Roche and Bristol-Myers Squibb is part of an industrywide review triggered by an “unprecedented level of drug development” in recent years, according to FDA officials.
-The agency has only held three similar meetings in its history, the last one in 2011.
+The agency has only held similar meetings three times in its history, the last one in 2011.

 The U.S. spends more per person on prescription drugs than any other nation, and spending on cancer drugs has more than doubled since 2013 to over $60 billion annually, according to the data firm IQVIA.
 New medications typically cost $90,000 to $300,000 a year.
 And those prices have risen much faster than patient survival.